 Of course, this is a futile hope, and perhaps not a worthy sentiment at all.
 Bagan has been renowned for ages.
-Marco Polo is quoted calling it “A gilded city, alive with tinkling bells and the swishing sound of monks’ robes”.
-He may have been here, but during the days I spent in Bagan there were far less monks to be seen than in Mandalay and Yangon.
+Marco Polo is quoted, calling it “A gilded city, alive with tinkling bells and the swishing sound of monks’ robes”.
+He may have been here, but during the days I spent in Bagan there were far less monks than in Mandalay and Yangon.

 This is #9 of twelve articles describing my 2013 visit to Myanmar.
 In addition there are 7 videos and a large picture album.

 Indeed the “gilded city” is not so gilded anymore.
 Years of neglect and natural disasters have had serious consequences on the majority of temples and religious monuments from the 11th to 13th centuries.
 According to an article the official count by the end of the 13th century was 4,446.
 By 1901 surveys found 2,157 monuments still standing and identifiable.
 According to resident Burmese archaeologist U Aung Kyaing, the last count was taken in 1978, when archaeologists found 2,230 identifiable sites.
 However, most contemporary references on the subject quote a figure of 2,217.
 These figures do not include brick mounds, which would give a total of nearly 4,000 separate visible sites. “